magepages/mpdocs/docs/faq/index.md

    * **Collapsible**: On the homepage, the answers will be collapsed with their questions.
 The answer will only be displayed if customers click on the question, and it will be hidden if the question is clicked again.
    * **Default**: The answer will be shown under each question and customers cannot collapse the question.

-* **Show Name**: Choose Yes to allow displaying the name of the person who have submitted the question
+* **Show Name**: Choose Yes to allow displaying the name of the person who has submitted the question
 * **Show Date of Question/Answer**:
     * Choose Yes to display the date that the answer is public
     * `Note`: The date will be displayed if the name is shown (`Show Name = Yes`)